Austria

 4. Exceptions & Refusal |

-34 | There is a severability clause so that where only part of a record is covered by an exception the remainder must be disclosed. | Score 1 point if yes but sometimes can be refused (eg: if deletions render meaningless the document) and 2 points if partial access must always be granted | 2 | NO | 0 | N/A | Not mentioned |
+34 | There is a severability clause so that where only part of a record is covered by an exception the remainder must be disclosed. | Score 1 point if yes but sometimes can be refused (eg: if deletions render meaningless the document) and 2 points if partial access must always be granted | 2 | Partially | 1 | 6(2) If the requirements of para.
+1 only apply to part of the information, only this part shall be subject to confidentiality.
+9(2) If the right to information exists only in part with regard to the information requested (Section 6 (2)), the information shall be provided to this extent, provided this is possible and does not involve disproportionate effort. | The reference to "disproportionate effort" is a bit vague and may be open to abuse in situations involving large numbers of documents. |

 4. Exceptions & Refusal |

-35 | When refusing to provide access to information, public authorities must a) state the exact legal grounds and reason(s) for the refusal and b) inform the applicant of the relevant appeals procedures. | Score Y/N: 1 point for a and 1 point for b | 2 | YES | 2 | 4 If an information is not granted a decree on the decision shall be issued if the applicant requests so.
-The rules of procedure determining the issue of the decree so to be rendered shall be subject to be the AVG (General Administration Procedure Act), unless a different procedural act shall apply to the matter, in which the information is requested. | b) is addressed by the General Administrative Procedures Act (Allgemeines Verwaltungsverfahrensgesetz) |
+35 | When refusing to provide access to information, public authorities must a) state the exact legal grounds and reason(s) for the refusal and b) inform the applicant of the relevant appeals procedures. | Score Y/N: 1 point for a and 1 point for b | 2 | NO | 0 | 11 (1) If access to the information is not granted, the body obliged to provide information shall issue a decision on this within two months of receipt of the request upon written application by the person requesting the information. | Not mentioned. |

 5. Appeals |

-36 | The law offers an internal appeal which is simple, free of charge and completed within clear timelines (20 working days or less). | Score 2 points if the internal appeal fulfills these criteria, 1 point if an appeal is offered that does not fulfill this criteria, 0 for no internal appeals. | 2 | NO | 0 | N/A | Not mentioned |
+36 | The law offers an internal appeal which is simple, free of charge and completed within clear timelines (20 working days or less). | Score 2 points if the internal appeal fulfills these criteria, 1 point if an appeal is offered that does not fulfill this criteria, 0 for no internal appeals. | 2 | NO | 0 | Not mentioned | N/A |

 5. Appeals |

-37 | Requesters have the right to lodge an (external) appeal with an independent administrative oversight body (e.g. an information commission or ombudsman). | 1 for partial, 2 for yes | 2 | NO | 0 | N/A | Not mentioned |
+37 | Requesters have the right to lodge an (external) appeal with an independent administrative oversight body (e.g. an information commission or ombudsman). | 1 for partial, 2 for yes | 2 | NO | 0 | Not mentioned | N/A |

 5. Appeals |